UHIN/x12-parser-library/Readme.md

 Once you're included the library in your project, you can now begin writing code to parse and serialize X12 EDI.

-For development:

-In a service using this library you will make two changes to the composer.json to do development.

-First change the version of the require for this library to either: "dev-master", "1.x-dev", or "2.x-dev" - depending on which branch you are working on.

-Second add this block of code to your composer.json (editing the path):

-"repositories": [
-        {
-            "type": "path",
-            "url": "/Users/rmclelland/Projects/laravel_api"
-        }
-    ]

 ### Examples